yashsakhla/d2l-outcomes-user-progress/README.md

 ## Prerequisites

 - NPM (Installs with [NodeJS](https://nodejs.org))
-- polymer-cli npm package (`npm i -g polymer-cli`)

 ## Setup

 1. Run `npm i` in project root directory

+## Version Bump

+1. Run `npm version --no-git-tag-version [major | minor | patch]` in project root directory, selecting the appropriate version increase type.

+This will bump the version in both `package.json` and `package-lock.json` and leave it in your working changes.

 ## Component Demos

-To view component demos, run `polymer serve` then navigate to the URL provided in console output.
-The root demo page will contain links to the individual component demos.
+To view component demos, run `npm start`.
+A page should be launched with links to specific component demos.

 ## Components